scalvert/ember-sinon-sandbox/README.md

 })
 ```

-This will automatically wire-up the sandbox `sinon.sandbox.create` and `sandbox.restore` methods to the module's `beforeEach` and `afterEach` respectively.
+This will automatically wire-up the sandbox `sinon.createSandbox` and `sandbox.restore` methods to the module's `beforeEach` and `afterEach` respectively.

 ### Accessing Sinon from Within Tests

-The `ember-sinon-sandbox` addon converts the global sinon object to a sandbox by default for each test.
-Additionally, in your tests you will be able to access the same sandboxed version of sinon via the `this.sandbox` property available within the test's scope:
+In each test you will be able to access the same sandboxed version of sinon via the `this.sandbox` property available within the test's scope:

 ```js
 test('very important test happening here', function(assert) {